infobip/infobip-api-java-client/email.md

 Keep in mind the following restrictions while using a trial account:

 - you can only send messages to verified email addresses,
-- you can only use your email address with the Infobip test domain in the following form:
+- you can only use your email address with the Infobip test domain in the following form: `YourUserName@selfserve.worlds-connected.co`
-    -  `test.worlds-connected.co` (for managed clients) or
-    - `selfserve.worlds-connected.co` (for self-service clients).

 ---